 - PubChem compound identifier (CID)

 The proprietary property of CAS numbers makes it less favorable.
 Most often InChI, CID, and SMILES codes are preferred.
-CAWG suggests using InChI codes as they are convenient for exchanging data and communicating with database and recommends researchers to report at least one IUPAC chemical name or any common name along with a structural code for the metabolites that are identified in order to publicize them.
+CAWG suggests using InChI codes as they are convenient for exchanging data and communicating with databases and recommends researchers report at least one IUPAC chemical name or any common name along with a structural code for the metabolites that are identified in order to publicize them.